phanireddy18/pizza-delivery-be/README.md

 ## Key Features

+- **List of pizzas**: Retrieve a list of all available pizzas.
+- **Pizza details**: Retrieve detailed information about a specific pizza, including its name, price, and description.
 - **Create an order**: Users can place an order with multiple pizzas.
 - **Order details**: Retrieve details of an order, including the pizza names, quantities, and total price.
 - **User-specific orders**: Orders are associated with a specific user and can be fetched by `userId`.